yimingzhaouq/Yiming-Honours-project-cancer/README.md

-# Yiming Honours Project — Cancer (Melanocytic Lesions)
+# Yiming Honours Project — Skin Cancer (Melanocytic Lesions)

 R-based analysis for exploring and classifying melanocytic lesions using principal component analysis (PCA) and classification trees, with a focus on *miR-211* as a diagnostic biomarker.